 Milk is one of the easiest ways to get your protein fix.
-Whether you drink it straight, mix it into your shake or add to your coffee, it's an awesome way to get those numbers up without trying too hard.
-Try to steer clear of any milks with added sugar, such as chocolate milk.
+Whether you drink it straight, mix it into your shake or add it to your coffee, it’s an awesome way to get those numbers up without trying too hard.
+Try to steer clear of any milk with added sugar, such as chocolate milk.

 All meat contains protein, with some types being the most nutritionally dense.
-Consider lean cuts of beef, pork and turkey, which will add a bit of variation into your diet.
-If you follow a vegan or vegetarian diet, many meat substitutes offer similar protein benefits - just be sure to read the label.
+Consider lean cuts of beef, pork and turkey, which will add a bit of variation to your diet.
+If you follow a vegan or vegetarian diet, many meat substitutes offer similar protein benefits – just be sure to read the label.

 As well as meat, fish is an incredible source of protein.
 It’s also naturally lower in fat and is an awesome way to get more healthy fats into your diet.
 Tuna or salmon is a good choice, but there is plenty of other fish to choose from to keep your diet varied and exciting.

-Seeds are an incredibly effective way to add more protein into your diet.
+Seeds are an incredibly effective way to add more protein to your diet.
 Enjoy a handful of mixed seeds as your mid-morning snack, or sprinkle them onto your breakfast or dessert.
 Pumpkin seeds are one of the best choices, along with sunflower seeds, hemp seeds and sesame seeds.